QR Codes: Best. Practice. Ever.

 Firstly, QR codes are ugly – - although plenty of people have found ways to fix that (read on).

 Secondly, many people are confused about how to scan them.
 This is exacerbated by the walled gardens created by competing companies.
-Microsoft (just one example) has its own unique 2D code technology, which requires its own unique reader app.
+Microsoft (just one example) has/had its own unique 2D code technology, which require(d) its own unique reader app.
 How lovely.

-Third: the various free downloadable apps required to read QR codes don’t all function the same way.
+Third: the various free downloadable apps required to read QR codes don’t all function the same way, although that condition is improving.

 Last and worst: user disappointment.
 Simply being redirected to the same byzantine website available via large screen device is uninspiring, to say the least.
 People typically avoid browsing websites on a small phone screen, so why use a QR code to force them?
 Effective QR codes don’t link to ordinary websites.
 Instead, they link to an instantly satisfying, sharable experience – on a par with music, photos and email, or content that is uniquely useful wherever the QR code is displayed.

-Try thinking of a QR code as new type of “share this” button, a way to augment enjoyment of the real world, and a delightful sharable experience.
+Try thinking of a QR code as new type of “share this” or “dig deeper” button, a way to augment enjoyment of the real world, and a delightful sharable experience.
 That thinking alone should keep you out of the weeds, but to be thorough, here is a list of best practices.

 How to Fix It – Turn QR Codes into a Viral Experience